Why Every College Student Needs Four Legal Documents

 Why it’s crucial:

 If your child is studying abroad, in the hospital, or otherwise unavailable, you will need this to handle financial matters on their behalf.
 When a family member broke both of her legs in Prague, family members flew to meet her in the hospital to support her and cover the hospital bills.
-Luckily because they had travel insurance this helped offset the cost of surgery, but there were forms to sign to ensure that the cost was covered.
+Luckily, because they had travel insurance, this helped offset the cost of surgery, but there were forms to sign to ensure that the cost was covered.

 4. FERPA Waiver